la3mmchen/contracts/README.md

 - 🏷️ **Reference Number Tracking** - Store and search important contract identifiers like purchase orders, invoice numbers, and account references
 - 💰 **Track Any Currency** - Optionally record an amount in euros (default), dollars, pounds, and 7 other major currencies
 - 🗂️ **Grouped List View** - Group contracts by category, person, or last-updated time, with collapsible sections
-- 🩺 **Coverage Matrix** - Visual health-check dashboard grouping contracts by life category (Housing, Mobility, Insurance…) that highlights covered baselines and nudges you about missing necessities
+- 🩺 **Coverage Matrix** - Visual health-check dashboard grouping contracts by life category (Housing, Mobility, Insurance…) that highlights covered baselines and nudges you about missing necessities, with an optional per-person filter
 - 🔗 **Dependency Warnings** - Get alerted on a contract when a connected contract is cancelled or expiring within 30 days, so you don't forget to cancel dependents
 - 🔍 **Find Anything Fast** - Search contracts by name, company, reference number, or filter by type and status
 - 📄 **Paperless Integration** - Link documents from Paperless-ngx by tag or correspondent